unixsurfer/haproxytool/README.rst

 ::

     % haproxytool dump --help
-    Dump a collection of information about frontends, pools and servers
+    Dump a collection of information about frontends, backends and servers

     Usage:
         haproxytool dump [-fpsh -D DIR ]